-Increasing core system park-and-ride supply could have environmental effects including traffic, noise, and air quality impacts, depending upon the number and concentrations of auto trips generated.
-Visual impacts could occur where parking areas and structures would need to be expanded.
-Some of these impacts can be assessed generally.
-Other impact issues would need to be addressed on a station-by-station basis as part of subsequent project-level NEPA and CEQA documentation.
+Increasing the core system park-and-ride supply could have environmental impacts-including traffic, noise, and air quality impacts-depending on the number and concentrations of auto trips generated.
+Visual impacts could occur in areas where parking areas and structures are expanded.
+Some of these impacts can be assessed in general terms, but other impact issues would need to be addressed on a station-by-station basis as part of subsequent project-level CEQA review.

 VTA, in cooperation with BART, would perform a more detailed assessment of environmental impacts prior to the actual implementation of any park-and-ride facility expansion.
-Park-and-ride expansion to accommodate the demand generated by the BEP and SVRTP alternatives may be undertaken as part of BART's other programs to increase supply to meet growing core system demand and to encourage redevelopment at certain station areas consistent with community objectives.
+Park-and-ride expansion to accommodate the demand generated by Phase 1 may be undertaken as part of BART's other programs to increase supply to meet growing core system demand and to encourage redevelopment at certain station areas consistent with community objectives.
 In many instances, the details of these other programs are still being refined.
-Therefore, it is appropriate to perform detailed, station-specific assessments of impacts as part of BART's overall long-range program to expand parking when the site-specific requirements have been identified.
+Therefore, it is appropriate to perform detailed assessments of station impacts as part of BART's overall long-range program to expand parking once the site-specific requirements have been identified.

-This core system parking demand impact and mitigation assessment compares the changes associated with the BEP and SVRTP alternatives to the No- Build Alternative.
+This core system parking demand impact and mitigation assessment compares the changes associated with Phase 1 to No Project conditions.
 Parking expansion at BART stations would generate additional daily traffic and would likely involve improvements to existing or planned surface lots or structured parking.
-Increased traffic could affect roadway and intersection operations around stations and increase ambient noise and vehicle air emissions.
+Increased traffic could impact roadway and intersection operations around stations and increase ambient noise and vehicle air emissions.
 Facilities construction could change the visual characteristics of an area.
 Parking expansion is also likely to occur in conjunction with local redevelopment projects.

-Other potential impacts associated with the expansion of parking facilities could include hazardous materials, property acquisitions, increased surface water runoff and stormwater pollution, and construction activities.
+Other potential impacts associated with the expansion of parking facilities could involve hazardous materials, property acquisitions, increased surface water runoff and stormwater pollution, and construction activities.

-8.4.1 TRAFFIC VOLUMES
+5.4.1 TRAFFIC VOLUMES

-In most instances, the extent of environmental effects would correspond directly with the volume of traffic generated for park-and-ride access to BART.
-The need for 617 to 937 parking spaces represents just over twice that many vehicle trips (some spaces are anticipated to turn over during the course of a day and be used by more than one vehicle).
-Most park-and-ride trips would be made during peak commute hours which, at existing BART stations in non-central business districts, include the periods from 6:30 AM to 9:00 AM and from 4:30 PM to 7:30 PM.
+In most instances, the extent of environmental impacts would correspond directly with the volume of traffic generated for park-and-ride access to BART.
+The need for 617 parking spaces under Phase 1 represents just over twice that many vehicle trips (some spaces are anticipated to turn over during the course of a day and be used by more than one vehicle).
+Most park-and-ride trips would be made during peak commute hours, which, at existing BART stations in non-central business districts, include the periods from 6:30 AM to 9:00 AM and from 4:30 PM to 7:30 PM.

-Because parking improvements would be implemented at a number of different stations, located often miles apart, the effects of an upper range of approximately 2,500 additional park-and-ride trips generated by the proposed project would be widely distributed.
-Effects at any station would reflect only the number of park-and-ride trips made to access parking provided at that station and would, because of distance, be independent of the effects of trips made to access parking at other stations.
-The traffic related environmental effects of parking expansion in the core system would need to be quantified and, if necessary, mitigated in subsequent project-level environmental documents.
-Mitigation typically could involve intersection and street improvements, as appropriate, where existing capacity is found to be insufficient to accommodate an increase in traffic.
+Because parking improvements would be implemented at a number of different stations, often located miles apart, the impacts of the upper range of approximately 1,500 daily park-and-ride trips generated by Phase 1 would be widely distributed.
+Impacts at any station would reflect only the number of park-and-ride trips made to access parking provided at that station and would, because of distance, be independent from the impacts of trips made to access parking at other stations.
+The traffic-related impacts of parking expansion in the core system would need to be quantified during subsequent project-level environmental review and, if necessary, mitigation measures provided.
+Mitigation would typically involve intersection and street improvements, as appropriate, where existing capacity is found to be insufficient to accommodate an increase in traffic.

-8.4.2 AIR QUALITY
+5.4.2 AIR QUALITY